Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Introduction

-More specifically, the new contributions of this paper are: \begin{enumerate} \item The non-nested multigrid method of \cite{Cockburn2014} is extended to the HDG solution of the linearised SWEs with IMEX methods. \item To solve the non-linear SWEs by this approach we construct novel intergrid- and coarse-level operators for vector-valued flux spaces. \item Our HDG solvers and multigrid algorithms are implemented in the Slate language \cite{Gibson2019}, which forms part of the open source Firedrake library \cite{Rathgeber2017} for the solution of finite element problems based on composable abstractions. \item Based on this, the superior performance of the non-nested multigrid approach for both the linear- and non-linear SWEs is demonstrated for a parallel implementation. \end{enumerate} Our approach differs from the more algebraic method presented in \cite{Wildey2018,Muralikrishnan2019}, which constructs a multigrid hierarchy directly on the trace-space defined on the skeleton of the mesh; this is achieved by using $hp$-refinement and statically condensing out unknowns on fine edges which are not represented on the coarser mesh. \pparagraph{Structure} This paper is organised as follows: In Section \ref{sec:SWEs} we briefly review the physics of the shallow water equations.
-The hybridized DG discretisation is described in Section \ref{sec:Methods} and the non-nested multigrid preconditioner for the resulting linear systems in IMEX timestepping is presented in Section \ref{sec:IMEXHDG}.
-The specific integrators considered in this paper are introduced in Section \ref{sec:timesteppers} with focus on the linear solvers used for implicit methods.
-The implementation in the Firedrake library is described in Section \ref{sec:Implementation} and results are presented in Section \ref{sec:Results}.
-We finally conclude and outline directions for future work in Section \ref{sec:Conclusion}.
-Some more technical issues such as the explicit expressions for key bilinear forms are relegated to the appendices.
+More specifically, the new contributions of this paper are: \begin{enumerate} \item The non-nested multigrid method of \cite{Cockburn2014} is extended to the HDG solution of the linearised SWEs with IMEX methods. \item To solve the non-linear SWEs by this approach we construct novel intergrid- and coarse-level operators for vector-valued flux spaces. \item Our HDG solvers and multigrid algorithms are implemented in the Slate language \cite{Gibson2019}, which forms part of the open source Firedrake library \cite{Rathgeber2017} for the solution of finite element problems based on composable abstractions. \item Based on this, the superior performance of the non-nested multigrid approach (compared to a naive Schur-complement preconditioner) for both the linear- and non-linear SWEs is demonstrated for a simplified stationary test flow in a flat domain. \item For more complex non-stationary flow problems from the standard Williamson et al. test suite \cite{Williamson1992} the non-nested multigrid preconditioner is compared to a highly-optimised direct solver from the MUMPS package \cite{MUMPS1,MUMPS2}. \end{enumerate} Our approach differs from the more algebraic method presented in \cite{Wildey2018,Muralikrishnan2019}, which constructs a multigrid hierarchy directly on the trace-space defined on the skeleton of the mesh; this is achieved by using $hp$-refinement and statically condensing out unknowns on fine edges which are not represented on the coarser mesh.

+We stress that the aim of this work is to quantify the advantages of replacing the direct solver (such as the one used in \cite{Kang2020}) with our new multigrid-method.
+Our experiments on the stationary flow problem indicate substantial advantages of our new multigrid method.
+While for flows in a spherical geometry both considered solvers show similar performance on a single compute node, it is highly likely that an iterative solver with a multigrid preconditioner will be superior to a direct method when solving very large problems on massively parallel machines.